camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/05-human-task.html.md

 ## User Assignment using custom extensions

-It is clear that user and group assignments are quite cumbersome for use cases where the assignment is more complicated.
-To avoid these complexities, custom extensions on the human task are possible.
+When strictly following the CMMN standard, user and group assignments can be quite cumbersome for use cases where the assignment is more complicated.
+To avoid these complexities, custom extensions on the human task element can be set.

 * `assignee` attribute: this custom extension allows direct assignment of a human task to a given user.